Incorporating Storytelling Strategies in Web DesignMayleen Meñez

 3. Embedded Elements

-There should be a clear visual map when you use different mediums, so the story remains clear, and your website does not become cluttered.
+There should be a clear visual map when you use different mediums, so the story remains clear and your website does not become cluttered.
 For instance, a high-quality image can lead to another landing page where a video is shown.
-Whichever way you design, there should be a connecting pattern woven in the audience’s imagination.
+Whichever way you design, there should be a connecting pattern woven into the audience’s imagination.

 Ensure that the message, emotions, and even the characters you use remain consistent amid transitions and the like.
 A break in your continuity is a break in your story, making your narrative web design weak.